Jungian PsychologyGCSE students in royal blue jumpers studying Jungian Psychology symbols at individual desks in classroom.

 Together, they explored the depths of the human mind and developed revolutionary theories that shook the foundation of psychology.

 However, as their collaboration progressed, Jung found himself diverging from Freud's ideas.
 He believed that there was more to the human psyche than mere sexual instincts and repressed desires.
-This marked the beginning of Jung's departure from the realm of psychoanalysis and the birth of his own unique approach - analytical psychology.
+This marked the beginning of Jung's departure from the field of psychoanalysis and the birth of his own unique approach, analytical psychology.

 One of the key differences in Jungian therapy is the expansion of personality parts.
 Jung believed that the human psyche is comprised not only of the conscious mind, but also the personal unconscious and the collective unconscious.